CukuPackages/MicroWorld/README.md

 4. Set Source asset (created when setting up OSM)
 5. Set vegetation Element assets
 6. Select OSMExtractor asset in Inspector - Click ⋮ - Extract (it will create a .json file on the same location)
-7. Create MicroWorldBiome prefab variant (from MicroWorld - Runtime - MicroWorldArea - Prefabs)
+7. Create MicroWorldVegetation / MicroWorldBiome prefab variant (from MicroWorld - Runtime - MicroWorldArea - Prefabs)
+8. MicroWorldVegetation / MicroWorldBiome - Content: use one from Cuku.MicroWorld.Content or create a new one
-8. Select both Extractor and Biome
+9. Select both Extractor and Biome / Vegetation
-9. MicroWorld - Setup Elements
+10. MicroWorld - Setup Elements
-10. Select create Biome Game Object/s in the scene - Right Click Micro World Biome component - Spawn
+11. Select Biome Game Object/s in the scene - Click ⋮ - Spawn

 #### Reduce Vegetaion
 Vegetation Areas can be reduced / filtered around a spline by a defined range.